top of page

 Is Your Car Up to Speed?
 Test Track at Epcot

-What's like to ride Test Track?
+What's it like to ride Test Track?

 Read on and find out